Do you remember your first car? Of course you do. Whether you were lucky enough to get a brand

 For the vast majority of people, Halloween is a good excuse for some family fun, but there are always those who manage to spoil things by causing malicious damage.
 Look around outside your property and see if there’s anything they could break, such as plant pots or garden ornaments, and move them out of sight.
 You should also take any bicycles inside your property and put your car in the garage if you have one.

 Keep an eye on candles

 Lots of people put candles in their windows at Halloween to help create a ghostly atmosphere, but never leave them unattended or put them too close to soft furnishings such as curtains or blinds.
-Make sure they’re out of reach of children or pets who might knock them over too.
-Your safest bet is to go for LED candles which look just as good as the real thing, but won’t cause any damage or set anything alight.
+Also make sure they’re out of reach of children or pets who might knock them over.

 Keep yourself safe

 Never open the door to trick-or-treaters without looking at them through a window or spyhole first.
-If you don’t like the look of them, or they are being threatening, stay inside and don’t respond.
+If you don’t like the look of them, or they’re being threatening, stay inside and don’t respond.
 If you feel unsafe or they start causing damage to your property, contact the police.
-Make a note of their appearance so that it is easier for police to track them down once they’ve moved on from your home.
+Make a note of their appearance so that it’s easier for police to track them down once they’ve moved on from your home.